We focus on four complex health issues more prevalent in urban areas

 The population changes drastically as immigration and travel policies that started in the pandemic become permanent.

 This research has been carried out during one of the most extraordinary periods of contemporary world history.
 The pandemic and Brexit between them will totally reshape the UK and its economy.
-Cultural and social norms may also change quickly, and a report of this kind provides an opportunity to stop and consider what has happened and how we should respond.
+Cultural and social norms may also change quickly.
+Therefore, a report of this kind provides an opportunity to stop and consider what has happened and how we should respond.
 Has “everything changed forever” or will we get back to normal as if nothing had happened?
 The truth will probably lie between these extremes, though it is almost certain there will be permanent changes to the economy and society.

 Lambeth and Southwark have the assets they need to address health inequality, and develop policies, services and infrastructures that are economically beneficial for far more of their residents.
 Relatively small changes could deliver vastly improved outcomes.
-2021 will provide an opportunity to re-set public policy for the better.
+Undoubtedly, 2021 will provide an opportunity to re-set public policy for the better.

 We hope this report provides the basis for debate and then action.
 We’re here to help put health equity at the heart of policy.
 For tailored briefings, help reaching community researchers, or to learn more about our local data insights, please get in touch.